mmistakes/minimal-mistakes/_drafts/2022-06-12-zio-streams.md

 Let's also set up some helpers to looks for our `#tag`, as well as a reusable regex to remove punctuation when we need to.

-Along with our ZSink, we can make the ZPipeline components, and bundle them together as
+Along with our ZSink, we can make _compose_ our ZPipeline components together with the `>>>` operator, and bundle them together as:

 ```scala